🧡 Skip to main content🔍 Skip to search

 • Insecure legacy PKZIP passwords for less sensitive data are also supported.

-• Full Unicode support for file, folder and archive names.
+• Full Unicode support for file, folder, and archive names.

 • File mask support when specifying files to compress.

-• Flexible specification of destination archive.
+• Flexible specification of the destination archive.

 • Exclusion of particular files based on their mask, date, age, or attributes.

-• Automatic compression error handling, error reporting and error logging.
+• Automatic compression error handling, error reporting, and error logging.

 Assistance is here…